Suhas2811/edunexa-ai/README.md

 # 📌 Expected Final Outcome

-The final goal is to develop **EduNexa AI**, a subject-agnostic Agentic AI academic learning assistant that can transform a student's own academic materials into an interactive learning environment.
+The final goal is to develop ** VidyānVaya AI **, a subject-agnostic Agentic AI academic learning assistant that can transform a student's own academic materials into an interactive learning environment.

 The completed system is expected to support: